 According to the European Commission, an estimated 165 million Europeans are living with a brain disorder.
-These include conditions such as Alzheimer's disease, Parkinson's disease and multiple sclerosis, which are tied to a gradual loss of brain cells.
+These include neurodegenerative conditions such as Alzheimer's disease, Parkinson's disease and multiple sclerosis, which are tied to a gradual loss of brain cells.

 A number of research projects launched by the Innovative Medicines Initiative, Europe's biggest public and private collaboration in life sciences, aim to better understand and develop treatments for these conditions.
-By establishing the Neuronet platform and connecting these projects, we hope to aid progress and expedite the delivery of novel treatments.
+By establishing the Neuronet platform and connecting these projects, we hoped to aid progress and expedite the delivery of novel treatments.

 “Neurodegenerative diseases are an area of major unmet medical need and have been a priority for IMI since the very beginning.
 By bringing together IMI’s excellent projects in this important area, Neuronet will help the projects to collectively make progress and give new hope to the millions of people in Europe and beyond who are affected by these diseases.”